romainsacchi/carculator/paper.md

 of the model. ``Carculator`` also handles uncertainty in parameters and can perform error propagation analyses relatively fast.

+Therefore, performing complex analyses becomes relatively easy.
-Therefore, performing an error propagation analysis between a bio-ethanol-powered vehicle and a battery electric vehicle in 2040 in terms of Ozone Depletion Potential (ODP) while specifying an electricity mix based on hydropower with a lithium iron phosphate (LFP) battery manufactured in Norway over 1,000 iterations becomes as easy as:
+In this example, an error propagation analysis between a bio-ethanol-powered vehicle and a battery electric vehicle in 2040 in terms of Ozone Depletion Potential (ODP) is performed over 1,000 iterations.
+In addition, an electricity mix for the battery charge based solely on hydro-power is specified, along with a lithium iron phosphate (LFP) battery type, manufactured in Norway.

 ```python
     from carculator import *